sentamalin/alfa-id-generator/README.md

 ### Documentation and image assets

-Documentation, like this README, is released under the [Creative Commons Attribution 4.0 International][cc4] license.
+Documentation, like this README, is released under the [Creative Commons Attribution Share Alike 4.0 International][cc4sa] license.

 [Fox][fox] was taken by Kent Miller and is released under the [Creative Commons Zero 1.0 Universal][cc0] license.
 The remaining image files used by this program are by [Air Line Furries Association, International][alfa], and are released under the [Creative Commons Attribution 4.0 International][cc4] license.